PurpleCloud-MT/General/Solutions/defensive_handbook.md

 *Type:* Function App

 ### Scenario Overview
 An API is the main component of this challenge.
-It handles requests to show user details and is misconfigured so that some users can be leaked by entering the correct ID as an URL parameter.
+It handles requests to show user details and is misconfigured so that some user information is exposed by entering the correct ID as an URL parameter.
 The vulnerability involved here is a type of Insecure direct object reference (IDOR).

 ### Defensive Path
 #### REVIEW & IDENTIFY
 * Lets start from the resource group overview again (mentioned under section "Azure Access")
-* The Azure Resource in scope for Challenge 4 are:
+* The Azure Resource in scope for Challenge 4 is:

 ![](https://i.imgur.com/kyHErG1.png)
-* Looking at the different configurations there are not specific issues which make the function app more vulnerable.
+* Looking at the different configurations there are no specific issues which make the function app more vulnerable.
 Still, we can take a look at the code itself by checking the `function_app.py` in the `App files`.

 ![](https://i.imgur.com/Il6cBvK.png)
 * Most of the code is not yet ready for production and has been deployed without a security check or code review.